Kristina01111000/Drws_site/README.md

 - Show my mom the video, ask a few other people about it
 - Make a quiz for nerves, muscles,blood, bones  ~ 10 questions, may delete some
 - Make administrator get alerted when people make comments -> admin dr w account
-- Come up with a prompt for the chat page, not too long
 - Change leave a reply to leave a comment on the module chat page -> if i can’t change it then turn it to white
 - Make master list of course chats, put at bottom of course paragraph
-- Make chats for other people that sound good, 2 to 3 people
 - Look for image line break flourish for promo page
 	- Think about the line breaks
 - Switch the promo page left menus to 1, with 4-5 links